fbpx

 4. Histogram construction: Plot the bins on the x-axis and their corresponding frequencies on the y-axis.
 Drawbars of equal height above each bin to create the histogram.

-5. Mode identification: Visually inspect the histogram and identify the two distinct peaks or modes, which represent the most frequently occurring values or ranges in the data.
+5. Mode identification: Visually inspect the histogram and identify the two peaks in the distribution or modes, which represent the most frequently occurring values or ranges in the data.

 6. Axis labeling: Clearly label the x-axis with the variable being measured and the y-axis with the frequency or relative frequency.